-Nearly 685,000 Georgians have already voted in the June 9 primary election for president, Congress and the General Assembly.
+More than 1.2 million Georgians have already voted in the June 9 primary election for president, Congress and the General Assembly.

-That number includes about 90,000 people, who have voted in-person at polling locations.
+That number includes about 324,000 people, who have voted in-person at polling locations.

 >>PHOTOS: Georgians head to polls for early voting

-About 39,000 new voters have cast votes, accounting for about 6% of the early-voting pool.
+About 74,000 new voters have cast votes, accounting for about 6% of the early-voting pool.

-Here's a look at how the voters have broken down through May 26, according to data from the Georgia secretary of state's office.
+Here's a look at how the voters have broken down through June 7, according to data from the Georgia secretary of state's office.

 Women are leading men in early voting.
-About 56% of voters are women.
+About 57% of voters are women.

 Early votes have been cast in all of the state’s 159 counties.
 Most of those votes have been clustered in metro areas.
 Some counties may be lagging in reporting returned ballots.
-Fulton County shows many fewer votes than some neighbors.
-But the county’s elections office is backlogged after closing for two days when one worker died from COVID-19 and another was treated at the hospital for symptoms associated with the disease.

-Voters 65 and older make up about 52% of the early electorate so far.
+Voters 65 and older make up about 45% of the early electorate so far.